List of Universal Pictures films (2020–2029)

-This is a list of films produced or distributed by Universal Pictures in 2020–2029, founded in 1912 as the Universal Film Manufacturing Company.
+This is a list of films produced or distributed by Universal Pictures from 2020 to 2029, founded in 1912 as the Universal Film Manufacturing Company.
 It is the main motion picture production and distribution arm of Universal Studios, a subsidiary of the NBCUniversal division of Comcast.

 All films listed are theatrical releases unless specified.

-Films with a § signify a simultaneous release to theatres and on Peacock.
+Films with a § signify a simultaneous release to theaters and on Peacock.

 Films with a ‡ signify a release exclusively to Peacock.

 Films with a * signify a release exclusively to a third party streaming service in North America.